plone/training/docs/mastering-plone/features.md

 - {guilabel}`folder contents`
 - {guilabel}`add`

-There is a context menu with three dots that holds additional options:
+There is a context menu with additional options:

 - {guilabel}`review state`
 - {guilabel}`history`
 - {guilabel}`sharing`
 - {guilabel}`url management`
+- {guilabel}`links and references`

 At the bottom of the toolbar is a silhouette-icon that holds a menu with the following links: